GesangPJ/kasbon-js/README.md

 - _Build means it's safe to build the project_
 - _Preview means the build version still have bugs_

+### v1.4.4-PREVIEW

+- Fix error when there are data in request table (empty)
+- Fix error when there are no data in view dashboard
+- Prepare database for production

 ### v1.4.0-BUILD

 - Upgrade and tested in NodeJS v21.0.0